Near-One/near-plugins/README.md

 To upgrade the contract first call `up_stage_code` passing the binary as first argument serialized as borsh.
 Then call `up_deploy_code`.
 This functions must be called from the owner.

+Documentation of all methods provided by the derived implementation of `Upgradable` is available in the [definition of the trait](/near-plugins/src/upgradable.rs).
+More examples and guidelines for interacting with an `Upgradable` contract can be found [here](/examples/upgradable-examples/README.md).

 ## Contributors Notes